 A: Simply login to the app with your MyCricket account, tap on your match and select ‘Continue Scoring’.
 Then, follow the End Match process (see previous FAQ item), and the scores will be synced to MyCricket.

 A: Absolutely.
 You can clear any ‘in progress’ MyCricket match by tapping the match on the Matches screen and selecting ‘Clear all data’.
+Keep in mind that all data entered to that point will not be recoverable once the match is cleared.

 Once the matches list reloads, you can start scoring again by tapping the same match and selecting ‘Start scoring’.

 You can edit either of the Team lists by swiping left/right to view the desired Team, then select Edit Team to change the list, or Add More Players to add Players not already in the list.
+You can also Add an Unknown Player through the Live Score app.

 A: Unfortunately, you will always need an internet connection to view the help content.
 If you know you will be scoring a match offline at the ground, we recommend printing the help content so you have a paper copy to take with you.